gobbyo/IoT/docs/tutorial-rasp-led.md

 - Completed the tutorial to [Configure your Windows Machine](tutorial-configure.md)
 - Completed the tutorial to [Connect and configure your Raspberry Pi with Visual Studio Code](tutorial-rasp-connect.md)

-## Wire Your Raspberry Pi with an LED
+## Connect an LED to your Raspberry Pi

-In this section you'll wire up your Raspberry Pi to light up a Light Emitting Diode (LED).
-Use the following diagram.
+In this section you'll wire your Raspberry Pi to light up a Light Emitting Diode (LED) by using the following diagram.

 1. From the Raspberry Pi, connect GPIO17 (BCM), PIN 13 (BOARD), to a lead on the 220Ω resistor.
 GPIO17 used in this example isn't special, as you can use any GPIO pin, e.g. GPIO2, GPIO12, etc.
 1. Connect the positive lead on the LED (the longest lead) to the 220Ω resistor.